 Why Your Nest Keeps Losing Power and Other Issues

-The Google Nest Thermostat is better than outdated programmable thermostats that rely on a combination of wiring and AA batteries for power.
-It has a rechargeable lithium-ion battery and wiring to link to Wi-Fi, power its digital display and turn on your heating and cooling system.
+The Google Nest Thermostat is better than outdated programmable thermostats that use a combination of wiring and AA batteries for power.
+It uses a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and operate your heating and cooling system.

-If it can’t receive adequate juice, Nest says you might encounter some of these troubles:
+If it can’t get adequate juice, Nest says you could have some of these problems:

 - Bad battery life.

 - Your system unexpectedly turns on or off, or won’t shut off.